faenrandir/a_careful_examination/documents/lgbt/resources-related-to-non-gender-binary.md

 [^family_proclamation]: Additional statements may have been made since then.

 [^bio461]: The authors engage in a significant amount of speculation and inference, and I personally disagree with many of their conclusions, but their engagement with the topic is more biologically informed and theologically broad than is typical of many LDS circles.

+[^sex_assignment]: "The Spectrum" pdf directs youth to "identify today on each line", but the first line---"Biological Sex"---is typically assigned at birth and is typically accurate.
+Most *fundamental* aspects of biological sex (e.g., chromosomal karyotype, presentation of male or female genitalia or both at birth) are not related to how an individual feel about them and are unchangeable (i.e., because they are fixed in either historical or biological fact, or both).
+Mistakes in sex assignment are possible, but rectification of such mistakes go beyond how an individual identifies (e.g., it might involve karyotyping).
+This is likely a simple oversight on the part of the author of the PDF, which otherwise is a helpful summary.